rakhi-pal/itune-search/README.md

 ## Installation and Running test cases
 ● yarn/npm is used as a package manager

-Steps to run the test cases -
+Steps to run the application -
 ● "npm i" can be used to download the dependencies
 ● "npm run start" can be used to run the application (http://localhost:3000 to be accessed in the browser).